alin23/Lunar/README.md

     - <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>F2</kbd> to increase contrast

 It doesn't interfere at all with the native adaptive brightness that macOS implements for the built-in display.

+## Caveats
+- Lunar *usually* doesn't work with monitors connected through USB hubs
+- Brightness and contrast set by the user through physical controls can't be read
+    * At startup, Lunar will overwrite whichever brightness/contrast setting the monitor has
+- Sync mode doesn't work when the Macbook lid is closed because the light sensor is completely covered

 ### Contributing
 Run `make dev` to prepare dev environment.